 Nanny Bill’s at Vinegar Yard

-They have a spot at Vinegar Yard – a buzzy outdoor venue with music, food & drinks, vintage shops, etc. For food, I’ve got my eyes set on Nanny Bill’s, especially their Dalston Dip burger.
+Just when you’re starting to feel bored about the never-ending burger joints around London, Nanny Bill’s stands out from the crowd with some real quality burgers.
+They have a spot at Vinegar Yard, a buzzy outdoor venue with music, food & drinks, vintage shops, etc. In particular, we’ve got my eyes set on Nanny Bill’s for their signature Dalston Dip burger.

 The Dalston Dip Burger is not just your regular burger.
 In a nutshell, it’s a gourmet double cheeseburger served with a lip-smacking dipping gravy.
 In addition to burgers, they also do a mean Mac & Cheese Croquette!